|On this page|

 Removes (zeros out) measurements for areas where principal directions are not sufficiently distinguishable from one another.

 In points where the two principal curvatures are equal the surface becomes locally similar to a sphere and the principal directions become ill-defined since the surface curves equally in all directions.
 When approximated numerically the reported principal directions at such regions can behave randomly and may appear as noise.
 Using the Difference Filter any principal directions that are not sufficiently distinguishable are set to zero.

-This is the square root of the sum of squares of the two principal curvatures and serves as a way of summarizing the two principal curvature in a single number without distinguishing between them or considering their signs.
+This is the square root of the average of squares of the two principal curvatures and serves as a way of summarizing the two principal curvatures in a single number without distinguishing between them or considering their signs.

 Calculates the gradient of a scalar (real-valued) source attribute.

 This image shows the height gradient on terrain.

 On a smooth surface where value (function) is given everywhere, the gradient of the value at a point on the surface is a vector tangent to the surface which points in the direction along which the value increases most rapidly locally.
 The magnitude of the gradient vector is proportional to how fast the value increases in that direction.
 For example you can use the magnitude of the gradient of the height on a polygonal terrain to distinguish locally flat regions (near zero length gradients) from sloped ones (large length gradients).

 The attribute on which the gradient is calculated.
 Note that this can be a point, primitive, or vertex attribute regardless of the generated attribute class of the output attribute which is determined by Element Type.